yitongw2/COJ/README.md

 ### Prerequisites

-Things you need to install the software and how to install them are listed below.
-However, these instructions are only for **Linux Ubuntu 16.04**.

 Since it is fully dockerized, installing all the necessary libraries and tools are extremely easy with docker-compose build.

 **Install Docker**